 Testing is often done on a sample of the tumor (from a biopsy or surgery) if possible, but it might also be done using a sample of blood, saliva, or other body fluids.

-For some types of cancer, testing the cancer cells for certain gene or protein changes can affect treatment options.
+For some types of cancer, testing the cancer cells for certain gene or protein changes (known as biomarkers) can affect treatment options.
 In fact, this is often what people mean when they refer to “precision medicine.”

 Gene or protein changes can affect how a cancer responds to certain treatments.
 Some people's cancers have gene changes that are different from those in other people, even if they have the same type of cancer.
 For example, not every melanoma skin cancer has the exact same gene mutations, so these cancers don't always respond to a treatment the same way.